AI Summary of Peer-Reviewed Research

 Publishing process signals: STRONG — reflects the venue and review process. — venue and review process.

-Study examines heuristics and audience cognitive bias in online emergencies
+Contextual heuristics are linked to cognitive bias in online emergencies

 A person's hand holds a smartphone displaying what appears to be a social media or news application interface, photographed outdoors against a blurred urban street backdrop with historic buildings.